mcmiloy/emilio_kuhlmann_fp/README.md

-Outlook: Unless a white knight leaks Google's and/or Facebook's NLP libraries, we will just have to wait that NLP and especially topic modelling go more mainstream for it to become simples and thus more accessible.
+Outlook: Unless a white knight leaks Google's and/or Facebook's NLP libraries, we will just have to wait that NLP and especially topic modelling go more mainstream for it to become simpler and thus more accessible.